 With parental agreement, tutoring can be provided for pupils who, it is felt, could make accelerated progress with additional support.
 This will enable them to more easily access the curriculum and attain the expected level of the majority of peers.
 Such pupils are offered individual one-to-one tuition from a specialist Learning Support tutor (this support is optional and chargeable).
-Some parents may choose to provide extra support for their child by engaging an external tutor; the school will liaise with such tutors as desired by the parents.
-For those with individual support in school, a Learning Support Plan is drawn up which includes details of the termly or six-monthly targets set for the pupil, when the plan is to be reviewed and will also record outcomes.
+Some parents may choose to provide extra support for their child by engaging an external tutor.
+In the senior school, students are matched to tutors for an academic year.
+Where possible, the student may continue with the same tutor in consecutive years but this cannot be guaranteed.
+This process is carried out bespoke each year considering the needs of each individual student and so Learning Support lessons do not start until after the first three weeks of a new academic year.
+Individual Profiles are written for students who have additional learning needs - for pupils for whom the usual quality first teaching is not sufficient to meet their additional needs targets will be set in agreement with students and parents.
 Where there are external professional reports in place, such as an Educational Psychology assessment, recommendations and strategies from the report will be interwoven throughout any Learning Support, as well as into class/subject teaching.